zoloz-pte-ltd/zoloz-integration-examples/basic/nfc-native/README.md

 ### 4. Start E-KYC flow
 Fill the inbox of "init url" with "http://\<ip\>:\<port\>", the `ip` and the `port` are values get from step 2.

-And then click "realid" button to start the flow.
+And then click "start" button to start the flow.